jagannathan-lab/2025-calhoun_et_al/README.md

 # 2025-calhoun_et_al
 Shinyapp code to combine maves and make figures similar to those in the paper titled "Combining multiplexed functional data to improve variant classification" Preprint: https://arxiv.org/abs/2503.18810v1

+## Before use, please read this important note:
+This tool is only suitable for genes with a known loss-of-function mechanism.
+As such it uses synonymous and premature termination codon variants as a training set.
+This preserves the full clinical truth set as a test dataset.
+However, this implementation does come with the trade-off that a suitable number of synonymous and premature termination codon variants need to present in each individual MAVE dataset.

-Instructions to use the Shiny app
+## Instructions to use the Shiny app

 This app will integrate two or more MAVE datasets for a single gene.
 You will need to prepare the input files according to these instructions:

 1: Each MAVE dataset will need its own csv file with two columns.
 One column must be named 'hgvs_pro', and each row of this column will need to have a unique variant.
 The other column should have a single score generated from the MAVE.

 2: A truth set is also necessary input.
 This is a three column csv file.
 One column needs to be a variant column called 'hgvs_pro' as this facilitates merging all of the dataframes.
 Again, like above, each row of this column should contain a unique variant.
 The second column needs to be called 'binary_clinvar_class', with benign or likely benign variants coded as 'B' and pathogenic or likely pathogenic variants coded as 'P'.
 The third column must be 'SYNorPTC' where synonymous variants are coded 'SYN' and premature truncation codon variants are coded 'PTC'.
-IMPORTANT: It is necessary that synonymous variants are also coded as 'B' in the 'binary_clinvar_class' column.
+It is necessary that synonymous variants are also coded as 'B' in the 'binary_clinvar_class' column.
+IMPORTANT: It will likely be necessary to exclude some PTC variants depending on their location within the gene and the context of the assay.
+For cDNA assays, the C-terminal end of some proteins is dispensable for function and stability, so it may be worthwhile to exclude any variants in this region of the gene (pro tip: scrolling through heatmaps provided on MAVEdb can help sort this out).
+For endogenous assays, the same principal applies, with the added potential complication of nonsense-mediated decay.
+Any PTC variants lying in the last exon or the final 50 bp of the penultimate exon should be excluded.
+Finally, it may be necessary to exclude a small number of synonymous variants if they are predicted to impact splicing.
+Variant effect predictors tailored to splicing such as SpliceAI may be useful here.

 Please note there are example files you can view to make sure you follow the correct formatting (see below for more detail).
 Once the input files are ready, simply navigate to our current stable release of the Shiny app at https://calhoujd12.shinyapps.io/AVE_shinyApp_Jun2025_v2p2/.